- Admission Tuition Deposit

 Payment of Tuition and Fees

 According to university policy, university cashiers will accept checks only for the amount due in payment of tuition and fees, accounts receivable, loans and other student debts.
-Checks from international countries must be payable through a United States bank in U.S. dollars.
+Checks from international countries must be payable through a United States bank in US dollars.
 The university can refuse two-party checks, altered checks and checks that will not photocopy.
 The university does not have the authority to waive late payment fees unless extraordinary circumstances warrant such a waiver or the university is primarily responsible for the delinquency.
+(UF 3.0022, University of Florida Regulations)

 Pay for tuition and fees and other charges at ONE.UF.